stronnag/mwptools/README.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is tested on Ubuntu (latest and most recent LTS), Fedora (current), Debian (Buster, Stretch) and FreeBSD (current release); building and running on any platform that supports (recent versions of):
+The suite is developed on Arch Linux and is tested on Ubuntu (latest and most recent LTS), Fedora (current), Debian (Buster, Sid) and FreeBSD (current release); building and running on any platform that supports (recent versions of):

  * gtk+3.0 (3.18 or later);
  * vala and gcc;